-- 1. To elect six Directors whose terms are described in the proxy statement; - To consider and act on a proposal to amend the Company's Restated Certificate of Incorporation to effect a reverse stock split followed by a forward stock split of the Company's Class A and Class B common stock; - To consider and act on a proposal to amend the Company's Restated Certificate of Incorporation to reclassify the Company's Class A and Class B common stock into a single new class of common stock; - 4.
-To approve the Raytheon Company 2001 Stock Plan; and - 5.
-To consider and act upon such other business, including stockholder proposals if presented by their proponents, as may properly come before the meeting or any adjournment thereof.
+- 1. To elect five Directors for a term of three years; - To consider and act on a proposal to amend the Company's Restated Certificate of Incorporation to effect a reverse stock split followed by a forward stock split of the Company's Class A and Class B common stock; - To consider and act on a proposal to amend the Company's Restated Certificate of Incorporation to reclassify the Company's Class A and Class B common stock into a single new class of common stock; - 4.
+To approve the Raytheon Company 2001 Stock Plan; and - To consider and act upon such other business, including stockholder proposals if presented by their proponents, as may properly come before the meeting or any adjournment thereof.